Dutch lawmakers demand answers after U.S. ambassador holds party for right-wing populists at embassy

 Sander Wageman, a spokesman for 50 Plus, confirmed that members of the party had visited the embassy at Hoekstra’s invitation in spring 2019 but said that the event lasted less than two hours during the day and that no business leaders or fundraisers attended.

-Wageman said that such meetings were regular occurrences for an ambassador but that raising funds “is crossing the line,” adding that 50 Plus supported an investigation.
+Wageman said that such meetings were regular occurrences for an ambassador but that raising funds “is crossing the line."

 In a radio interview Tuesday, Baudet dismissed the reports as a “conspiracy theory,” later suggesting on Twitter that journalists should look into the “actual support” that left-wing parties receive from U.S. billionaire George Soros.